edwinhollen/ChanceLua/readme.md

 **male**

 	chance:male()
+	chance:male(true)	-- with a last name

 Returns a random male first name.
 Optionally return with a last name.

 **female**

 	chance:female()
+	chance:female(true)	-- with a last name

 Returns a random female first name.
 Optionally return with a last name.